SnehaVarshita/Smart-Detection-of-Cyberbullying-and-Fake-Profiles-on-Social-Media-Using-Machine-Learning/README.md

 Regression as classification algorithms.
 User interface frontend was designed using HTML, CSS and JavaScript to be responsive, followed database management and user authentication with SQLite.
-The final system showcases how machine learning can be used to detect harmful content and suspicious profiles, offering a proof of concept for improving online awareness and safety
+The final system showcases how machine learning can be used to detect harmful content and suspicious profiles, offering a proof of concept for improving online awareness and safety.